whosonfirst/go-whosonfirst-aws/README.md

-# go-aws-s3
+# go-whosonfirst-aws

-There are many (AWS) S3 wrappers.
+There are many AWS wrappers.
 This one is ours.

 ## Install